A universal variational framework for parabolic equations and systems: Second order problems on full space

 \subsection{Adding a skew-symmetric real $\BMO$ matrix to higher order coefficients}

 Motivated by fluid dynamics, it has become interesting to add to the usual elliptic matrix $A$ a skew-symmetric term with boundedness replaced by a BMO condition.
-Indeed, pointwise lower ellipticity of the matrix $A$ does not change if one adds to it a real and anti-symmetric matrix $D(t,x)$ as, formally,
+Indeed, formally, pointwise lower ellipticity of the matrix $A$ does not change if one adds to it a real and skew-symmetric matrix $D(t,x)$ as